What Is The Best Truck Camper?

 Cons:

-7. North Star 12STC
+7. North Star Hardwall Truck Campers

 North Star Campers took a very unique approach to this truck camper.

-One thing that the 12STC is giving customers is a model that doesn’t have extra weight, doesn’t have high walls, and also takes the gravity away from the top-heavy center that those traditionally have.
+One thing that the 12STC is giving customers is a model that doesn’t have extra weight, doesn’t have high walls, and takes the gravity away from the top-heavy center that those traditionally have.

-Because of its size, this North Star is a hit with those who may stand a bit taller; giving you that extra headroom.
+Because of its size, this North Star is a hit with those who may stand a bit taller, giving you that extra headroom.

 Pros: